Take advantage of sales on fresh pineapple! Don’t be intimidated by the prickly fruit. Learn how to cut pineapple quickly and easily.

 1. Wash the pineapple.

-As with the melon, rinse the outside of the pineapple with water and vinegar.
+Rinse the outside of the pineapple with water and white vinegar.
 Even though you aren’t going to eat the peel, you are going to cut through it, thereby possibly exposing the inner flesh to bacteria and other germs.
-By washing the surface, you reduce the risk of cross-contamination.

 2. Make it stable.

-Cut off the two ends and stand the pineapple on one end.
+Cut off the two ends and stand the pineapple upright on one end.
 In this way, the pineapple will be stable on your cutting surface, not wobbling all over the place.

 3. Cut away the rind.

-4. Cut away the core.
+4. Cut away and remove the core.

 Now cut through the pineapple, just to the side of the hard, inner core.
 Cut all the way down.

 Continue cutting around the core until you have several long wedges of pineapple.
+Discard the core.

-6. Cut up the pineapple for serving.
+5. Cut up the pineapple for serving.

 You can also freeze the pineapple in airtight containers to use later.
 If you’d like to freeze them to use just a handful of chunks at a time, be sure to follow this method of freezing individual fruits.